pajlotapps/diskpart/README.md

 If you choose the Quick format option, format removes files from the partition, but does not scan the disk for bad sectors.
 Only use this option if your hard disk has been previously formatted and you are sure that your hard disk is not damaged."

-##WARNING:
+**##WARNING: **

-If you accidentally input format without "fs=ntfs quick or fs=fat32 quick" in DiskPart command prompt, it will execute a full format on your selected hard drive partition.
+If you accidentally input format without `fs=ntfs quick or fs=fat32 quick` in DiskPart command prompt, it will execute a full format on your selected hard drive partition.
-This command will erase all saved data sector by sector.
+This command will **erase all saved data** sector by sector.
 In other words, you'll permanently lose all erased data on the disk with no recovery chance.

 ![preview][test-url]